Configure Snowflake as a Source

 You can follow the steps mentioned below to configure and authenticate a Snowflake source:

-1. Go to the Data Sources tab and click on Add Source button.
+1. Navigate to the Data Sources tab.

 mceclip0.png